Code Generation

 • GPU profile: GPU codegen enabled; JIT disabled; PTX emission available through build --backend gpu.

-• Documentation should therefore distinguish default-profile behavior, GPU-profile behavior, and source-tree implementation breadth.
+• Documentation should therefore distinguish default-profile behavior, GPU-profile behavior, self-hosted template behavior, and source-tree implementation breadth.

 Native v2 preview lane